tuanpmt/esp_mqtt/SCRIPTING.md

 The scripting language of the esp_uMQTT_broker is stricly event based.
 It mainly consists of "on _event_ do _action_" clauses.
 An event can be:
 - the reception of an MQTT item,
 - the sucessful connection to an external MQTT broker,
+- the sucessful connect to the WiFi network
 - an expiring timer,
 - a predefined time-of-day,
-- a GPIO interrupt, and
+- a GPIO interrupt,
+- an HTTP response, and
 - the initialization of the system.

 An action can be a sequence of: